MediaComem/comem-webdev/subjects/angular/README.md

 }
 ```

-Now use that function in the template (`src/app/app.component.html`):
+Now use that function in the template in `src/app/app.component.html`:

 ```html
 <p>